 Key management personnel include those persons having authority and responsibility for planning, directing, and controlling the activities of the Company as a whole.
 The Company has determined that key management personnel consist of executive and non-executive members of the Board of Directors and corporate officers.
-The aggregate values of transactions relating to key management are as follows:
+The aggregate values of transactions relating to key management and companies related to key management are as follows: